leventarican/leventarican.github.io/content/android-basics.md

 			android.widget.LinearLayout
 ```

-We can create view either by XML definition or programmatically.
+We can create view objects either by XML definition or programmatically.

 ```kotlin
 @Override